anasouardini/blog/src/pages/posts/does-fast-typing-help-with-coding.md

 but that's me as a blogger, since blogging needs more speed in typing than coding, it's not just an opinion I also was a web developer that makes websites for clients on Fiverr one time.

-another thing is that typos in blogging are easy to find and fix but in code, it's very hard and you have read your whole code carefully in order to find that it's <code>function</code> instead of writing <code>function</code>
+another thing is that typos in blogging are easy to find and fix but in code, it's very hard and you have read your whole code carefully in order to find that it's `function` instead of writing `function`

-and you can't have a hint about the typo you make, for example when you type a command on CMD or on Linux Terminal when you hit Enter/return the terminal is not going to tell you that might wrote <code>dc</code> by mistake trying to write <code>cd</code> but instead, it shows you an "unknown command" message and that's all you have to work with to figure out what's the problem with your command.
+and you can't have a hint about the typo you make, for example when you type a command on CMD or on Linux Terminal when you hit Enter/return the terminal is not going to tell you that might wrote `dc` by mistake trying to write `cd` but instead, it shows you an "unknown command" message and that's all you have to work with to figure out what's the problem with your command.

 improving accuracy is not going to eliminate all these errors at once but it's going to reduce those typos to a minimum number, so expect to face these types of errors from time to time even if you have good typing skills.